Taliban seek to project calm as US speeds chaotic evacuation

 Today Kabul is a built-up city home to 5 million people where luxury vehicles and SUVs struggle to push through endemic traffic jams.
 Many of the younger Taliban fighters hail from rural areas without electricity or running water, and are getting their first glimpse of a modern city they had only previously heard stories about.

 Faiez reported from Istanbul, Krauss from Jerusalem and Gannon from Guelph, Canada.
-Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, contributed.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Samya Kullab in Baghdad contributed.